wendyverdonk93/docs/content/api/payment_methods/post-order-paypal.md

 Creates a PayPal [Redirect](/faq/api/difference-between-direct-and-redirect) order.

+{{< alert-notice >}} In PayPal, after a successful payment of a transaction, the order status is set to _Completed_ and the financial status remains set to _Initialized_.
+If the financial status remains _Initialized_, an order cannot be delivered since the shipment of an order depends on the financial status.
+You must ensure that orders are set to _Completed_ for both the order and financial status after a successful payment. {{< /alert-notice >}}

 * Redirect transaction requires all fields completed properly

 * All parameters shown are required field(s)